Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Solution of the Hamiltonian

-First, we solve $H^{(1)}_\l$ on each link.
+on each link.
+[Throughout this paper, if an object specified with original lattice position and an object specified with dual lattice position appear together, their positions should be understood as identical, for example, here the link $\l$ and dual link $\l^\star$ should be understood as centered at the same position, $\l=\l^\star$.]
 Regarding the $b$ variable as position and $\tilde{a}$ as momentum, $H^{(1)}_\l$ on each link can be thought of as a particle moving in a sinusoidal potential.
 When the potential minima are deep and narrow enough, there is a ``ground state'' wavefunction tightly bound to the vicinity of each potential minimum.
 (Of course, the true ground state is a linear combination of all of them, but the splitting is exponentially small in parameters; we will comment on this below.)
 We use an integer $j^b$ to label the potential minimum located at

 and hence also labeling the (nearly degenerate) ground state wavefunction bounded to this minimum.
 For later convenience, we will write $j^b_\l=nz^b_\l+m^b_\l$ for $z^b_\l\in\mathbb{Z}$ and $m^b_\l\in\{0, 1, \cdots, n-1\}$.
 It will become useful in later steps to think of $m^b$ as an emergent $\mathbb{Z}/n\mathbb{Z}$ gauge field reduced from Higgsing the $\mathbb{R}/2\pi\mathbb{Z}$ gauge field $b$, up to a relative rescaling of $n/2\pi$.
 The $\mod n\mathbb{Z}$ part is parametrized by $z^b$; we will say more about this later.